 How to Install Winter Tire Chains

-Winter weather is a crucial element that farmers and other landowners need to prepare for as soon as possible.
-Slippery conditions can cause problems for tractors.
+Farmers and other landowners need to prepare for winter weather as soon as possible, as slippery conditions can cause problems for tractors.
 Even tractors that are designed for durability can have issues in the wintertime - potentially getting stuck in the snow, or slipping on icy terrain.
-While some tires may work in these conditions, others may need even more help, which is where snow tires come into the picture.
+While some tires may work in these conditions, others may need even more help, which is where snow tire chains come into the picture.

 Installing different types of tire chains is relatively simple.
 While it is easy to implement, it can also provide a significant amount of traction under slippery conditions, like ice.
 Here’s how to install tire chains on your tires before winter arrives.

 When you drape the chain over the tire, you will want to make sure the open size of the hooks for the cross-links faces away from the tire.
 As you lay the chain onto the tire, you’ll want to make sure it’s centered over the tread as close as possible.